- Postdoctoral Fellow, Harvard Medical School, 2000-2005

 Research in Plain Language

-Protein misfolding in cells creats a stress condition that leads to cell death.
-Such protein-associated toxicity could be due to either loss of protein function when a misfolded protein forms aggregate, or be caused by a gain of toxic function when protein aggregates recruit and inactivate essential cellular factors.
-Protein aggregation has been linked to many human diseases including neurodegenerative diseases such as Alzheimer’s disease, Parkinson’s disease etc. Currently, there is no effective cure to treat these diseases or even alleviate disease symptoms, revealing the need to better understand how cells cope with misfolded proteins using various protein quality control programs.
+Protein misfolding in cells creates a stress condition that leads to many human diseases.
+Misfolding-associated protein toxicity could be due to either loss of a protein function due to protein aggregation or gain of a toxic function when aggregated proteins recruit and inactivate other essential cellular factors.
+Protein aggregation has been linked to neurodegenerative diseases including Alzheimer’s disease and Parkinson’s disease.
+Currently, there is no effective treatment to alleviate symptoms of these diseases, not to mention a cure, highlighting the necessity to better understand how cells cope with protein misfolding-associated stress.

 Our research group has made substantial progress toward the understanding of several PQC pathways.
-Our long term goal is to develop small molecules or macromolecules to curtail the production of misfolded proteins in cells, which may benefit patients suffering from protein misfolding-associated diseases.
+Our long-term goal is to develop small molecules or macromolecules to diminish the production of misfolded proteins in the cell, which may benefit patients suffering from protein misfolding-associated diseases.